starknet-edu/starknet-accounts/README.md

 ***accounts on StarkNet are simply contracts***

-The one caveat for account contract deployments is they must have a canonical entrypoint denoted with the selector `__execute__`
+One caveat for account contract deployments is they must have a canonical entrypoint denoted with the selector `__execute__`.

 ***...and that's it!***